-The Audit Committee of Charan Insurance Public Company Limited has been appointed by the Board of Directors comprising three independent directors, namely Mr. Sompol Chaiyachow, Chairman of the Audit Committee, Mr. Vorayuth Charoenloet, Member of Audit Committee and Mrs. Poodpong Arsingsamanunta Member of Audit Committee.
+The Audit Committee comprising three independent directors, namely Mrs. Poodpong Arsingsamanunta, Chairman of the Audit Committee, Mr. Vorayuth Charoenloet, Mr. Thanitphong Pichaibavornphat, Member of Audit Committee

-During the year 2021, the Audit Committee held four meetings with attendance by all members every time.
+During the year 2023, the Audit Committee held four meetings with attendance by all members every time.
 The Audit Committee performed its duties within the scope assigned by the Board of Directors and supervised in accordance with the Audit Committee Charter and the principles of Governance.
-The summary of the performance report for the year 2021 is as follows:
+The summary of the performance report for the year 2023 is as follows: